-4. Iowa:

-Iowa College Student Aid Commission

-475 SW Fifth Street, Suite D

-Des Moines, IA 50309-4608

-Toll Free: (877) 272-4456
+400 E. 14th Street Des Moines, IA 50319 Toll Free: (877) 272-4456 https://educate.iowa.gov/higher-ed/student-complaints

-https://www.iowacollegeaid.gov/StudentComplaintForm

 Iowa (Ross College, Sylvania, OH, Online Program Students Only)

 The state of Iowa is a member of the National Council for State Authorization and Reciprocity Agreements (NC-SARA).
 Under the compact, member states, districts and territories have established comparable national standards for interstate offering of postsecondary distance education courses and programs.
 If you are enrolled in a Ross College distance education program, and you are a resident of the state of Iowa, the contact information to file a complaint against Ross College is as follows: